kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

           key: indexHtml
 ```

-Pipe-task spec has two fields: a `pod` spec that will generate our `index.html` and a `pipe` spec that defines a list of files that will be persisted.
+Pipe-task spec has two fields: a `pod` spec which will generate our `index.html` and a `pipe` spec which defines a list of files that will be persisted.
 Here we'll generate a `/tmp/index.html` file that we'll save as a `ConfigMap`.
 It can be referenced within template resources with the key `indexHtml` (more about that below).
 Pipe-task `spec.pod` field must reference a [core/v1 Pod](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#pod-v1-core) template.
 However, there are limitations.
 Reasons for that are explained in the [corresponding KEP](https://github.com/kudobuilder/kudo/blob/master/keps/0017-pipe-tasks.md).
 In a nutshell:

 - A pipe-pod should generate artifacts in a [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)
 - It has to define and mount one [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) where generated files are stored